Daressy #: 141

 Remarks:

-According to Loprieno-Gnirs, Iamunedjeh initially held tomb # 281, then # 34, and finally # 283.
-This is evidenced by the fact that # 281 only refers to Iamunedjeh as 'wHmw-nswt', while on # 34, this title is preceded by 'jmj-rA rwyt', and on # 283, he is now 'wHmw-nswt tpj jmj-rA rwyt' (Loprieno-Gnirs 2021: 75).
-This argument is convincing and explains the hierarchical order of titles during his time.
+According to Loprieno-Gnirs, Iamunedjeh initially held # 281, then # 34, # 283, and finally # 548.
+This is evidenced by the fact that # 281 only refers to Iamunedjeh as 'wHmw-nswt', while on # 34, this title is preceded by 'jmj-rA rwyt', and on # 283, he is now 'wHmw-nswt tpj jmj-rA rwyt'.
+The titles on # 548, sS wdHw and jmj-rA Snwt t, appear to have been of a higher rank, suggesting that # 548 was likely the last to be made (Loprieno-Gnirs 2021: 75-76).
+This idea is convincing and this order explains well the hierarchy of titles in his time.

 A considerable quantity of # 281 were retrieved from the forecourt of K-453-.
 On the other hand, the most commonly found # 34 were located in the courtyard of TT 84.
 According to Loprieno-Gnirs (Loprieno-Gnirs 2021: 75), this fact led to the belief that K-453- was the initial burial ground of Iamunedjeh, and TT 84 was the second tomb.
 Notably, Elina Grothe had previously implied the relationship between K-453- and # 281 (Gnirs el al. 1997 [MDAIK 53]: 74).